thunderInfy/Annotated-Papers/README.md

 # Annotated-Papers
-A webpage that displays research papers that I read and annotated
+A webpage that displays research papers that I read and annotate

 Hosted at https://thunderinfy.github.io/Annotated-Papers/